apayne/supervision-scripts/README.md

 * Optional dependency handling (not enabled by default - see the documentation for details.)

+* Optional "auto log" feature detects appropriate logging service to use based on the framework you have designated.

 ## Future Plans #
 * Tenative plans for supporting freedt, daemontools-encore, nosh, and perp.